openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/credentials/sd_jwt_vc_unsecured.json}}

-The following is a non-normative example of an IETF SD-JWT VC using the unsecured payload above, containing claims that need to be selectively disclosable.
+The following is a non-normative example of an IETF SD-JWT VC using the unsecured payload above, containing claims that are selectively disclosable.

 <{{examples/credentials/sd_jwt_vc.json}}